fweiss/mocha-store/README.md

 > then there's a lot of fake-dao code.
 > That's not only duplicate code, but code that may give false positives,
 > that is, pass in domain, but not in integration or acceptance.
-> The issue appears to be that there's more logic in the mongoos-dao than
+> The issue appears to be that there's more logic in the mongoose-dao than
 > originally expected and a tighter coupling between the service and dao
 > layers with respect to exception handling.
 > Clearly the service layer is responsible for turning dao execptions into
 > HTTP status code and responses.
 > These exceptions may be better to exercise with a fake, but then it
-> comes bake to having a faithful fake that doesn't produce false positives.
+> comes back to having a faithful fake that doesn't lead to false positives.
 > For example, the deleteOrder method in the dao is now responsible for
 > both checking for valid id encapsulation and checking the query for
 > zero deleted documents.